Error codes and HTTP status codes

-- you change your url structure
+- you change your site's URL structure

 It’s important to keep an eye on your 404 errors as it’s frustrating for your users to keep ending up on them.
 Over time, it’s likely that they will appear as your site or content changes, but as long as you’re aware of them they can be dealt with easily enough.
-To manage 404 page errors on your ecommerce store, you need to make use of 301 redirects - consider a url redirect tool to make the job easier.
+To manage 404 page errors on your Shopify store, you need to make use of 301 redirects - consider a url redirect tool to make the job easier.

 If you're wondering how to 301 redirect URLs on your Shopify site, you can use a URL redirect tool like Easy Redirects.
-It lets you upload and redirect URLs in bulk so you can point them to new URLs all at once, and on an ongoing basis it alerts you to new errors as they occur so you can manage and fix 404 errors easily.
+It lets you upload and redirect URLs in bulk so you can point them to new URLs all at once, and on an ongoing basis it will alert you to new errors as they occur so you can manage and fix 404 errors easily.